Breaker Box Repair & Replacement

 Breaker Box Upgrades

-Upgrading an outdated or malfunctioning breaker box is probably one of the best options for bringing safety and efficiency into your home's electrical system.
+Upgrading an outdated or malfunctioning electrical system like your circuit breaker panel is probably one of the best options for bringing safety and efficiency into your home's electrical system.
 More often than not, electrical panels are simply outdated, unsafely installed, poorly manufactured, or, for lack of a better term, broken.

-- The latest, safest, and most efficient equipment
+- The latest, safest, and most efficient circuit breaker equipment

 - Home surge protection with any panel upgrade